bmc/cheat-sheets/ruby.md

 More info is here: <http://rvm.beginrescueend.com/rvm/install/>

+#### Dependencies

+Be sure to issue:

+    $ rvm notes

-Next, be sure to issue `rvm notes` and install the appropriate dependencies, *before* installing a Ruby.
+and install the appropriate dependencies, *before* installing a Ruby.

 ### Gemsets